aditya-munjale/YouTube/youtube/README.md

 - Task 6: When i go to video it should automatically colaps sidebar (by default it should close)
   - dispatch an action
   - will create closeMenu action

+- Task 7:
+  - created watchPage
+  - fetching video by video ID using api